CSCfi/ELK-demo/README.md

 Configure the firewall as necessary.
    * Allow remote TCP ports: 80 and 443 - both are HTTP - not https
+   * /etc/ntp.conf is not managed default but the service is set to start on boot

 Demo!